Anr-C/Anr-C/README.md

 🤔I'm think about ... how to live without work~

-then, i found noting here!!!
+but, i found noting here!!!

 <!--
 **Anr-C/Anr-C** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.